 Trevor left in the early hours of the morning.
 After a handshake and a short goodbye he trekked on his way to Bangkok by Krabi Airport.
 I slept in until 10:30 AM and then continued my hitch hiking adventure from where it left off in Krabi.

-I asked the clerk the price to Satun Thailand from Krabi.
+I asked the clerk the price to Satun from Krabi.
 He typed 243 into the calculator and pointed at it.
-I only have 700 baht left and 300 of that is for the ferry so I walked away and headed back towards the gas station holding back a slight smile.
+I declined and I walked away, heading back towards the gas station.

 I almost regretted this ride.
 Imagine five hours of driving with screaming, yelling, kicking, and crying in the back seat.
 It wore me out, but after a few stops and playing with the kids I began to like them.
 The little Thai girl would play the slap game where you try to hit the other person’s hands before they pull them away.
 She also enjoyed putting clips in my hair and pulling on my curls.
 The little Thai boy just sat there in the back seat with his eyes glued to a tablet playing video games.
 It reminded me of America.